codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 ## Promotion with environment dependencies
-In this final scenario, we’ll examine how to create dependencies between environments in a Promotion Flow.
+In this final scenario, we’ll see how to create dependencies between environments in a Promotion Flow.

-Be default, every environment in a flow is dependent on the one preceding it.
+Be default, every environment in a flow (except the trigger environment), is dependent on the one preceding it.
 Critical environments may rely on the stability or success of another before they can be promoted to.
 By defining additional dependencies for an environment, you can ensure that the changes are promoted only when all dependent environments meet all criteria.

-In our example, we want to add a `staging` environment, and then add a dependency on `staging` for `production`.
+In our example, we'll go back to our `three-env-promotion` flow, add a parallel `staging` environment, and then add a dependency on `staging` for `production`.
 What this means that changes are promoted to `production` only after both `qa` and `staging` are successfully promoted.

-Update the dependency for your `production` environment:
+In the example, we have added the `staging` environment.

+Now we'll update the dependency on the `production` environment, by selecting `staging`, in addition to `qa`:

 {% include
 image.html